7cart/7cart/README.md

  * [Documentation][5]

 #### Contributing
-Contributions to 7cart are highly welcomed.
-We encourage everyone to file feature requests, bug reports or desire to contribute using the project's [issue tracker](https://github.com/7cart/7cart/issues).
+We encourage to file feature requests, bug reports or desire to contribute using the project's [issue tracker](https://github.com/7cart/7cart/issues).

 #### Getting help